Dancing at a Distance: Dance Education During COVID-19

 Although Brennan found the Fall 2020 semester to be an incredible challenge, she found that being able to share space and classes with fellow dancers made up for all the masks and protocols.
 “The instructors have been so helpful in making this transition smooth and they put as much effort as possible into giving us the individual corrections that we need and maintaining the level of training we would receive in a normal class,” says Brennan.

-Taylor Rifkin ’24, a double major pursuing a BFA in Dance with a Modern Concentration and a“The dance studios provide a professional atmosphere where dancers feel inspired and encouraged while performing within their classes,” explains Rifkin.
+“The dance studios provide a professional atmosphere where dancers feel inspired and encouraged while performing within their classes,” explains Rifkin.
 Despite the virtual format, Rifkin believes she and her peers have adapted well to the new environment.
 “Despite our professors’ physical absence within our classes, I strongly feel as if they are focused on addressing each student’s endeavors within their dancing.
 Regardless of where I am taking class, my professors and peers have individually impacted me to excel to my fullest potential.”

 This story is part of a larger series, MMC Together, published by Marymount Manhattan College’s Communications team.
 Have questions or a story lead?
 Email Communications@mmm.edu.